Peripheral blood smear

 Extract

-• Differential white cell count is performed with an automated blood cell counter and only abnormal samples ("flagged", about 10–20%) are checked microscopically by a laboratory technician.
-Depending on the skills of the technician and the local practices, she/he may give comments that provide information partly similar to the morphological examination proper.
+- Differential white cell count is performed by an automated blood cell counter.
+The blood cell counter alerts the staff about abnormal white blood cells / cell counts.
+The abnormal samples are used for a MGG-stained smear, which is microscopically examined by a laboratory technician.
+The findings can be commented on according to local guidelines, providing information partly similar to the morphological examination proper.

 Search terms